 Buyer’s Temporary Residential Lease

-The agreement to receive email notices needs to be in writing.
+And on the lease side, the agreement to receive email notices needs to be in writing.
 It needs to be clear.
 Don’t assume email is fine just because everyone uses email.

 Listing Agreement Updates

-Paragraph 5: Broker Compensation
+Broker Compensation

 What You Need to Do Now